 Practice these SI joint stretches daily to alleviate pain and promote healing.

 SI Joint Pain Exercises To Avoid

 If you’re looking for SI joint pain relief, it’s best to avoid some exercises that could aggravate the pain until you’re feeling better.
 Exercises that involve a lot of twisting, turning and shifting weight from one leg to the other.
-These include: